Coronavirus: Clinics are under review but appointments are available.

 I set up the weekly clinicopathological conference at the Royal Free in 2004, and run weekly dermatopathology teaching there.

 My NHS clinics are at the Royal Free Hospital (Hampstead).
-I see private patients at the Platinum Medical Centre, Wellington Hospital (St John's Wood), The London Clinic (near Harley Street), The Harley Street Health Centre and at the Royal Free Hospital.
+I see private patients at the Platinum Medical Centre, Wellington Hospital (St John's Wood), The London Clinic (near Harley Street), at Spire Bushey Diagnostic Centre, and at the Royal Free Hospital.

 I have three daughters, the oldest of whom had severe eczema for several years.
 In addition to my training in the eczema clinics at The Royal London Hospital and The Royal Free Hospital, I have first hand experience as a parent of this distressing skin condition.